Denzel Perryman: 2018

 Perryman entered the 2018 season as the starting middle linebacker.
 He started the first nine games before suffering a knee injury in Week 10.
 It was revealed that he sustained an injury to his LCL and would need surgery on his hamstring.
 He was placed on injured reserve on November 13, 2018.

 2019

 On March 8, 2019, Perryman signed a two-year, $12 million contract extension with the Chargers.

-In week 13 against the Denver Broncos, Perryman recorded his first interception of the season off rookie quarterback Drew Lock in the 23–20 loss.
+In week 13 against the Broncos, Perryman recorded his first interception of the season off rookie quarterback Drew Lock in the 23–20 loss.

 2020

 In Week 11 against the New York Jets, Perryman recorded his first sack of the season on Joe Flacco during the 34–28 win.

 Carolina Panthers

 On March 18, 2021, Perryman signed a two-year contract with the Carolina Panthers.

 Las Vegas Raiders

 On August 25, 2021, Perryman was traded to the Las Vegas Raiders, along with a 2022 seventh-round pick, for a 2022 sixth-round pick.
-Perryman had a career year with the Las Vegas Raiders and recorded a franchise high of 154 tackles, which was also a career high for Perryman.
+Perryman had a career year with the Raiders and recorded a franchise high of 154 tackles, which was also a career-high for Perryman.
 He was voted to his first Pro Bowl selection.